National Court Register: History

+These contain data such as the names and addresses of the company and its board members, any articles of association, financial returns and information around insolvency proceedings.

+Certain types of business, including investment firms and pension providers, are exempt from registration.

+Companies incorporated before 2001 had to re-register on the NCR in order to continue trading legally.

 Legal rights

 Once a business is registered it acquires the status of a legal entity and is able to carry out business lawfully.
 All new entries on the NCR are published in an accompanying journal called the Court Monitor (Monitor Sądowy i Gospodarczy), which is published every weekday.
 Registered companies enjoy certain protections under Polish law; no new company may use the same name as an existing registered company in the same town or city, and companies can also prevent others from using their trading name if different from the registered name.

+Under Article 23 of the National Court Register Act, the registry court carries out substantive checks on the application for entry in the Register and on the accompanying documents.
+The court also verifies the accuracy of the entity’s identification data (name and surname, PESEL, the entity’s name or company, REGON and the KRS number); the court also verifies other data in the application if it has reasonable doubt as to their veracity.

 Only companies based in Poland are allowed to register on the NCR.
 International companies must therefore open an office in the country before registering, which can only be registered if the Polish company is involved in similar business activities to its parent.
 In the case of a merger or acquisition, the newly formed company must re-register and any old records must be removed.